linkin8288/hotel-next-typescript/README.md

+# Hotel Booking

+This project is built with Nextjs, Typescript, and Cloudinary

+mail: admin@mail.com
+password: admin

 .ts: This extension is used for regular TypeScript files.
 These files contain pure TypeScript code without any JSX syntax.

 1. Create Navbar, modals folder...